jamesgrams/guystation/README.md

 5. You will be given the option to launch GuyStation directly from the flash drive or install it on to your computer.
 Installing is recommended.
     * Make sure you install to the correct hard drive on your computer.
 6. After you install, the first thing you will want to do is update GuyStation to make sure you have the latest version!
+    * As of writing this, to get PC to work properly, you'll want to manually run the lines of code in `setup.sh` under the comment `Install Wine` as that isn't in the 1.0 release.
+Remember to run these lines in your home directory (`~`) and not as root.

 The username for this image is `cocoa` and the password is `pup`.
 This template comes with many items listed in the recommendations section including: